The candidate has to:

 The examinee has to:

-• Understand texts with simple sentences like rules, instructions or restaurant menus and get the key information.
+• Understand texts with simple sentences like rules, instructions or restaurant menus and obtain the key information.

-• Recognize nouns, words or sentences and understand the meaning of easy instructions.
+• Recognise nouns, words or sentences and understand the meaning of easy instructions.

-The candidate will have 5 tasks whose goals are to seize global ideas from statements, radio posts or phone conversations.
+The candidate will have 5 tasks and try to get general ideas from statements, radio posts or phone conversations.

 The candidate has to :